Course & Exam Scheduling

 Faculty usually have at least two hours per week of assigned office hours, as should TAs for any course.
 You may use your own office, or if you prefer an alternate/larger room you may request one via the department's Room Request Form.

-Crosslisted courses, for example Stats60/Psych10, are owned by only one of the departments (in this case Stats).
-The department chair approves all crosslisting requests, whether Stats is/would be the owning department or not.
-Considerations for crosslisting requests include supplying TAs and whether the course may count towards the instructor's teaching load for departments in question.
+Crosslisted courses, for example Stats60/Psych10, have only one primary department (in this case Stats).
+The department chair approves all crosslisting requests, whether Stats is/would be the primary department or not.
+Considerations for crosslisting requests include TA availability and whether the course may count towards the instructor's teaching load for departments in question.
 Please consult Stanford's Standards for Crosslisting Courses.